-Johnny Boychuk has been a consistent, strong defenseman for the New York Islanders since he joined the team on Oct.
+Johnny Boychuk was a consistent, strong defenseman for the New York Islanders after he joined the team on Oct.
 4, 2014, via trade.
 He impressed throughout his first year with the organization and earned a seven-year contract extension – but a hard decision might be coming.

-To this day, Boychuk is one of the more reliable defense-first defensemen on the Islanders.
+Boychuk was one of the more reliable defense-first defensemen on the Islanders.
 However, it wouldn’t have been possible without the salary cap.